The Business of Choosing Undergraduate Business Programs

-The key is to try different occupations while in college through part-time work, community service or internships to find the best fit.
-While academic achievements are certainly a plus, businesses seek ambitious and motivated people who try to learn their world outside of the classroom.
+Try different occupations while in college through part-time work, community service or internships to find the best fit.
+Academic achievements are certainly a plus, But businesses seek ambitious and motivated people who try to learn their world outside of the classroom.

 Need help to choose a business program or consider a business major vs. another major?
 Contact me at firstname.lastname@example.org or call me at 609-406-0062.